h a l f b a k e r yLike you could do any better.

 |

-With global-warming, the zone at which any given genus of trees will flourish has moved towards the poles.
-So a species of pine, say, that flourished at 45-55degN is now happy at 48-60degN.
+With recent climate-change, the zone at which any given genus of trees will flourish has moved towards the poles.
+So a species of pine, say that flourished at 45-55degN, is now happy at 48-60degN.

-Find the best cold-weather, carbon-sequestering growth and transplant it as far north as it will go into the
+The idea is to find the best cold-weather, carbon-sequestering growths, and transplant them as far north

 Start superseeding starting at the top and don't stop.
 When the greenhouse effect lessens, the trees freeze and die, but they've done their job.